BARBARA STULL

 GRADUATE STUDENT AWARD

 This award is given to a graduate student(s) in honor of longtime SAS employee Barbara Stull in recognition of outstanding research in the area of spectroscopy.
 Any full-time graduate student doing research in the field of spectroscopy shall be eligible for the award.
 The recipient shall be selected by the Awards Committee.
-The award shall consist of a plaque or scroll and an expense-paid trip to FACSS to accept the award.
 Nominations may come from any individual.
 Nomination material should include at least one letter of recommendation along with supporting documentation on research, a current CV, and short bio.
 Submission deadline March 1.

 2022 Award Recipient – Alexis Weber